confluentinc/examples/security/secret-protection/docs/secret-protection.rst

-   The secrets file will contain encrypted secrets for the master encryption key, data encryption key, and configuration parameters, along with their metadata such as which cipher was used for encryption.
+   The secrets file will contain encrypted secrets for the master encryption key, data encryption key, and configuration parameters, along with their metadata, such as which cipher was used for encryption.

 #.
 Generate the master encryption key by running the following command: